Sep 15, 2021

-Autumn is a fantastic time to get out and explore your local forest.
-As the days get shorter and the temperature cools, there’s nothing quite like spending a few hours in woodland with family and friends.
+Autumn is a time of change and a chance to explore everything new in your local forest.
+As the days get shorter and the temperature cools, there’s nothing quite like spending a few woodland hours with family and friends.

-This year, we aim to plant more than 36,000 trees in EcoTree forests.
-Planting starts in November, right in the middle of autumn, but there is plenty of work we need to do to get ready.
+Autumn is an exceptionally busy time of year for everyone here at EcoTree, as it marks the beginning of planting season.
+This year, we aim to plant tens of thousands of trees in EcoTree forests and though planting starts in November, there is plenty of work we need to do to get ready.

 Before any trees make it into the ground, we need to analyse and define planting patterns in each forest.
 What kind of soil are we working with?
 How might the local climate affect the trees?
 We need to answer these important questions then prepare the plants in our nurseries.

 Once planting begins, our team is hard at it all the way through autumn, winter and into spring.
 For example, we plant in Malicorne sur Sarthe, our forest near Le Mans, in November, but in Brittany we wait until the end of planting season.

 Planting so many trees is a long process, but it’s one we take seriously to make sure our forests continue to grow and thrive.
 It helps that they are on good land chosen by our team for its excellent planting conditions!

 Trees are very much our bag at EcoTree, but we also work on a number of other initiatives that support and protect the environment.
 Our work to improve biodiversity includes agroforestry, bee plantations and wetland projects.